OasisLMF/GenerateDocs/src/getting_started/FAQ.rst

 Models can be accessed for free as Open Access Models where they will be hosted internally on the Oasis AWS server.
 The suite of models available are continuously increasing based on demand and requirements.
-Initial models available are the GEM (Global Earthquake Model) and the Columbia University climate and extreme weather event model developed by Adam Sobel.
+Initial models available are the GEM (Global Earthquake Model) and the Columbia University Climate Hazard Model (CHAZ).
 The focus of the Open Access Models will be primarily based on validation projects rather than commercial rollups and pricing.

 Contact Oasis for more information on the Open Access models.

 Can I use the Oasis software under Windows or is it currently just Linux and Mac?
 ---------------------------------------------------------------------------------

 The Oasis model developer tool kit (MDK) software is not fully supported for Windows currently.
-However you should be able to run it in Docker for Windows.
+You can only run on Windows using a docker container or Linux Subsystem (WSL)

 What is the difference between “analytical” and “sample” in the results?
 ------------------------------------------------------------------------

 The Analytical outputs refer to the mean losses across the whole loss curve and is the true reflection of the ground-up losses when financial terms are not applied.
-The Sample outputs refers to the losses across the number of samples selected by the user and is the most accurate view when applying financial terms and calculating the insured loss.
+The Sample outputs refer to the losses across the number of samples selected by the user and is the most accurate view when applying financial terms and calculating the insured loss.

 What are “samples”?